 The subject site is located on the western side of Annandale Street, between Rose Street and Piper Street, the site also has a frontage to Piper Lane.
-The site consists of one allotment and is generally rectangular-shaped with a total area of 357.5 sqm.
+The site consists of one allotment and is generally rectangular-shaped with a total area of 357.5 sqm and is legally described as 279 Annandale Street Annandale.

-The site has a frontage to Annandale Street of 6.705 metres.
+The site has a frontage to Annandale Street of 6.705 metres and a secondary frontage of approximate 6.705 metres to Piper Lane.